wesleykirkland/wesleyk.me/BLOG_IMAGES.md

 This guide explains how to manage static assets (images, documents, etc.) for blog posts in your Next.js website.

 ## 📁 Directory Structure
+All assets are stored within Git LFS for Git efficiency

 ```
 public/